grownhere/ofn-install/README.md

 Deploying Open Food Network
 ===========================

-These are [Ansible](http://docs.ansible.com/ansible/) playbooks (scripts) for managing an Open Food Network app server.
-This is **not for your local development environment**.
-Head to the [OFN getting started guide](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/GETTING_STARTED.md) to run the OFN locally.
+These are [Ansible](http://docs.ansible.com/ansible/) playbooks (scripts) for managing an Open Food Network app server instance.
+This is **not for a local development environment**.
+Head to the [OFN getting started guide](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/GETTING_STARTED.md) to run an OFN instance locally.

 ## Documentation
 See the [**wiki**](https://github.com/openfoodfoundation/ofn-install/wiki) for more information, including: additional setup, configuring, provisioning and deployment.

-For deploying OFN versions below `v4.x.x`, please use the `ofn-v3` branch of this repo.

 ## Playbooks